apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ## Submitting a supervisor spec

-To use the Kinesis indexing service, load the `druid-kinesis-indexing-service` extension on both the Overlord and the MiddleManagers.
+To use the Kinesis indexing service, load the `druid-kinesis-indexing-service` extension on both the Overlord and the Middle Managers.
 Druid starts a supervisor for a datasource when you submit a supervisor spec.
 Submit your supervisor spec to the following endpoint:

 `http://<OVERLORD_IP>:<OVERLORD_PORT>/druid/indexer/v1/supervisor`